Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Physical estimates

-In conclusion, the above Newtonian argument fails, since it overlooks the negative pressure of the local cosmological constant.
-On a fluid element of EZPE, the strong Coulomb force (repulsive for $r<R_\co$ and attractive for $r>R_\co$) is balanced by an equally strong (inward/outward) force from the zero-point pressure gradient.
-As a result, galaxies and clusters with charge ratios $\del_q$ well exceeding $10^{-18}$ are allowed in EZPE.
+In conclusion, the above Newtonian argument fails, since it overlooks the stress (pressure) related to a positive (negative) aether energy density.
+On a fluid element of \EAEc, the strong Coulomb force (repulsive for $r<R_\co$ and attractive for $r>R_\co$) is balanced by an equally strong (inward c.q. outward) force from the zero-point/aether pressure gradient.
+As a result, galaxies and clusters with charge ratios $\del_q$ well exceeding $10^{-18}$ are allowed in \EAEd.

-Once more this analysis supports out viewpoint that ZPE can be shifted from one region in space to another, guided by forces imposed by the Einstein equations.